 For a long time I'd forgotten I was a creative soul.
 Have you?
 Unless you're obviously gifted in the arts, chances are you haven't been encouraged much in developing and celebrating your creative capacity.

 I really believe that if you're not connected with your innate capacity for creativity, you are leading a smaller, more restricted, less fulfilling life.
 Because you're not being fully you!
 This doesn't mean that you have to become a fully actualized artist, or create anything that others would call "great".
 You just need to let your creative self out to play now and then, in some way.
 You will feel so much happier and more alive.

 Many people think they're not creative—are you one of them?
 Let's think back for a moment: when you were a child, did you love imaginative play?
 Did you love to draw, fingerpaint, or make Playdoh masterpieces?
 What did you love to do?
 That child is still a part of who you are, and that child surely was creative in some way.

-When I was a little girl I loved to make up dance routines and wanted to be a Solid Gold Dancer (my parents didn't know I was obsessively watching this show, I was in my thirties by the time my mother heard about it and by then it was much too late to do anything about it!).
+When I was a little girl I loved to make up dance routines and wanted to be a Solid Gold Dancer (my parents didn't know I was obsessively watching this show, I was an adult by the time my mother heard about it and by then it was much too late to do anything about it!).
 I also loved to read and dreamed of writing stories or being a journalist.
-I loved the crafts that came with the Christmas Season, and still dream of the days I used to get to arrange brightly coloured gumdrops on the icing of a big gingerbread house.
+I loved the crafts that came with the Christmas Season, and still dream of the days I used to get to arrange brightly colored gumdrops on the icing of a big gingerbread house.

 Here are some fabulous quotes on creativity to get you back in touch with the playful, imaginative you that wants to be let out: